-Our overall goal is to enhance understanding in Developmental Services by examining evolving support needs of adults with developmental disabilities as they age.
-To this end, a retrospective, observational, longitudinal research design will be used to examine frailty, and changes in frailty status in the population of adults with developmental disabilities receiving home care services between 2003 and 2015.
-These will also be examined by place of residence (e.g., those receiving home care in private homes and residential settings).
+The overall goal was to enhance understanding in Developmental Services by examining evolving support needs of adults with developmental disabilities as they age.
+To this end, a retrospective, observational, longitudinal research design was used to examine frailty, and changes in frailty status in the population of adults with developmental disabilities receiving home care services between 2003 and 2015.
+These were also examined by place of residence (e.g., those receiving home care in private homes and residential settings).

-This project is funded by an Ontario Ministry of Community and Social Services Developmental Services Research Grant (2015-2017), and co-led by Lynn Martin and Hélène Ouellette-Kuntz.
-The research team will actively engage with the Ontario Partnership on Aging and Developmental Disabilities (OPADD) and interRAI throughout the project for input and insight into analyses and findings.
+This project was funded by an Ontario Ministry of Community and Social Services Developmental Services Research Grant (2015-2017), and co-led by Lynn Martin and Hélène Ouellette-Kuntz.
+The research team actively engaged with the Ontario Partnership on Aging and Developmental Disabilities (OPADD) and interRAI throughout the project for input and insight into analyses and findings.

-The goal of this project is to improve community care and clinical outcomes of Canadians with intellectual and developmental disabilities who are frail by providing a tool to measure frailty in this population.
-Development of the tool will be based on a literature review and clinical information available in interRAI instruments (which are used in multiple sectors in Ontario, Canada, and worldwide).
-Learnings from key informant interviews will inform recommendations for implementation of the frailty tool in home care settings.
+The goal of this project was to improve community care and clinical outcomes of Canadians with intellectual and developmental disabilities who are frail by providing a tool to measure frailty in this population.
+Development of the tool was based on a literature review and clinical information available in interRAI instruments (which are used in multiple sectors in Ontario, Canada, and worldwide).
+Learnings from key informant interviews informed recommendations for implementation of the frailty tool in home care settings.

-This project is funded by the Technology Evaluation in the Elderly Network (TVN) and Reena, and is co-led by Hélène Ouellette-Kuntz and Lynn Martin.
-Reena is a strong partner in this work, and will assist in the dissemination of findings and development of recommendations.
+This project was funded by the Technology Evaluation in the Elderly Network (TVN) and Reena, and was co-led by Hélène Ouellette-Kuntz and Lynn Martin.
+Reena was a strong partner in this work, and assisted in the dissemination of findings and development of recommendations.